adstriegel/cse20289-fa24/hw/hw03/README.md

 ## Task 1 - Setting up the Environment

-### Task 1a - Virtual Environment
+### Task 1.1 - Virtual Environment

 In order to be able to use packages that are not installed by default on the student machines, we will be taking advantage of Python [virtual environments](https://docs.python.org/3/library/venv.html).
 This will allow us to install any packages as we see fit that will end up being accessible to your Python code.

+> Note that while you can install any packages to this virtual environment, you will need to identify in your `README.md` if you install any particular packages beyond what is stated in the assignment.

 ```
 % python -m venv ~/cse20289-fa24